BboyAkers/presentations/demystifying-the-ecmascript-spec-array-push/slides.md

 # Summary

-- Broke down how to read the specification
+- Learned a way to approach the specification
-- Chose a common Array method `.push()`
 - Wrote a custom polyfill
-- Used our custom polyfill
+- Learned how `.push()` actually works

 ---
 layout: center